Adriqun/C-CPP-SDL2/README.md

 ##Introduction
-I'm so proud of yourself! :joy:- I'm not crazy :trollface:, try to write application like this, you need to set up all buttons!
-It's not hard it's time-consuming, later you realize that your code is piece of :hankey: something...
-Yeah SDL2:floppy_disk: is a really fast, great library but not for things like this.
-Thank you for reading this mini-article
+Trying to write application like this is time-consuming, you need to set up all buttons!
+Later you realize that your code looks bad.
+SDL2:floppy_disk: is a really fast, great library but not for things like this.
+Thank you for reading this mini-article.

 ##How it works